 The OTS GUI contains no specific tax-form data itself, but rather it reads your selected tax-form file and configures itself accordingly.
 By virtue of OTS-GUI, all OTS versions now automatically have a GUI front-end, and anyone, even without GUI-writing experience, may create new tax programs having this graphical front-end.

-Enter or edit numbers in boxes.
-Jump by pages at top or advance buttons on buttom.
-If you need a new box to add another entry, press the small plus-sign (+) attached to the previous box.
+Once you open a form file, you will see text boxes with line instructions.
+Enter numbers in text boxes for each line of the tax form which applies to you.
+If you need a new box (to add another entry for a given line), press the small plus-sign (+) near the bottom-right of the box for the given line.
 To edit the comment on a line, click the (*) button at the end of the line.
 A dialog box will come up with an edit window to edit or add a comment.
-In the future, more functions will be added.
-For now, to remove lines or make other changes, you may need to edit the tax-data file with a text editor and then re-read the file into the GUI.
+In the future, more functions may be added.
+To remove a previously added text-box, just erase the value in the text-box.
+After you save the file, then the next time you open it the extra empty text-box will be gone.
+For other changes, you may need to edit the tax-data file with a text editor and then re-read the file into the GUI.

 Save by clicking the Save button.
 You can choose to overwrite your original file, or give it a new name.

 To calculate your taxes, click Compute Taxes button at the bottom.
 The results will go to your text window and the output file.